REFERENCES

 Ioniq 5 N: High Performance electric racing vehicle with full combustion sound performance

-This active sound development project was both a welcome challenge and a lot of fun as high performance electric vehicles allow us to again push the envelope and deploy the full potential of Active Sound Design.
+This active sound development project was both a welcome challenge and a lot of fun, as high performance electric vehicles allow us to once again push the envelope to deploy and at the same time extend the capabilities and impact of automotive Active Sound Design.

-The 650 PS Hyundai Ioniq 5 N will redefine the state of the art in Active Sound, introducing a wealth of industry-first sound features that create the amazingly realistic sound scape of a combustion racing car and simply push EV performance driving to a new level.
+The 650 PS Hyundai Ioniq 5 N will redefine the state of the art in Active Sound, introducing a wealth of industry-first sound features that create the amazingly realistic sound scape of a combustion racing car, pushing EV performance driving to an entirely new level.

-The latest addition to the growing family of Hyundai Ioniq EVs is premiered to the world at Goodwood Festival of Speed, England July 2023.
+The latest addition to the growing family of Hyundai Ioniq EVs has been premiered to the world at Goodwood Festival of Speed, England July 2023.

-The Press:“We drive off: Directly in N-Mode, switching to manual mode and injection sound.
+From the Press:We drive off: Directly in N-Mode, switching to manual mode and injection sound.
 Hardcore: Because of the generated engine sounds you really think you’re sitting in an i30 N. The sonorous sound of the combustion engine and the flap exhaust, the gear shift warning flashing at 8000 rpm, the babbling, the engine sputtering when quickly downshifting with double-declutching – mind-boggling in an Electric Vehicle, acoustically very convincing.”
-Autobild Car Magazine

 Transferring an acoustic brand heritage to the new electric domain